How Long Does It Take To Buy a House?

-The process of buying a house can be time consuming — to the tune of three months from beginning to end.
-On average, you’ll spend 30 to 60 days shopping for your house, 14 to 60 days from contract to close and likely 14 to 45 days before your first mortgage payment is due, according to Homes.com.
+The process of buying a house can be time-consuming — to the tune of six or more months from beginning to end in the current tight market.
+On average, you’ll spend two to five months shopping for your house and up to about two months from contract to close.
 If there are other factors involved — for instance, if you have to clean up your credit first — it can take even longer.

-So, how long does it take to buy a house?
+So how long, exactly, does it take to buy a house?
 It varies.
 But the process can be broken down into six steps, each of which takes a fairly predictable amount of time.

 You might not need to go through each step, so if one doesn’t apply, skip to the next.
 Before you even start looking at homes, get a better idea of the time it will take to make this major purchase by learning about the homebuying process.

-1. Fix Credit Report Errors Before a Lender Credit Check: 8 Weeks
+1. Fix Credit Problems Before a Lender Credit Check: 8 Weeks

-A credit score is based on factors like credit usage and history of on-time payments.
-Mistakes in your report can sink your chances for a good interest rate, or even prevent you from being qualified.
+A credit score is based on factors like credit usage and history of on-time payments, but it’s not just your spending and payment habits that affect your score.
+Mistakes in your credit report can also sink your chances for a good interest rate, or even prevent you from being qualified.